HarshShah2812/Hangman/README.md

 ![ask_for_input()](https://user-images.githubusercontent.com/67421468/194754771-c03dcc47-27f2-4bc7-8c9e-5623b20c54a3.png)

-Finally, the ask_for_input function is called.
+Finally, the ask_for_input method is called by creating a new object of the Hangman class, in this case "h".